checkly/docs.checklyhq.com/site/content/docs/browser-checks/tracing-web-vitals.md

 ## Web Vitals

 For each page your script visits, we automatically collect a set of five [Web Vitals](https://web.dev/learn-web-vitals/).
-Web Vitals are quality signals for web pages that indicate a good, ok or poor user experience.
+Web Vitals are user focused quality signals for web pages that indicate a good, ok or poor user experience.

 ### First Contentful Paint